 This Team is committed to safeguarding all those who attend the worship and other activities that we offer.
 All our Parochial Church Councils abide by our Safeguarding Policy Statement (see below)

-There are three safeguarding officers for the team:
+There are two safeguarding officers for the team:

 (To send a secure message to any of the officers, please click on the name in RED)

 Revd Geoff Dodgson (07710 379561) Bourn, Boxworth, Caxton, Conington, Croxton,Elsworth, Eltisley, Kingston, Knapwell,, Lolworth , , , , Longstowe,, Toseland,, Yelling

 Kay Dimelow Graveley & Papworth St Agnes, Papworth Everard

 This website provides a wealth of information on policies and training for those taking on church-related roles that are subject to safeguarding.

 Cambridgeshire and Peterborough Safeguarding Board (adult and children)

 The Papworth Team Ministry is committed to living out the practices advocated by and responsibilities outlined in the Church of England’s House of Bishops’ Safeguarding Policy and Practice Guidance, ‘Promoting a Safer Church’.

 The Team Council for the Papworth Team Ministry affirms the role of all 15 PCCs together with the Team Rector in their duty of care to ensure the protection of the vulnerable in our church communities and associated with activities or events we sponsor.

 The Team Council has endorsed the establishment of a Safeguarding Core Group for the Team Ministry comprising the Team Rector with the Parish Safeguarding Officers to work with the PCCs; and, when necessary, in between Team Council meetings to exercise delegated powers to update policy and procedures in line with best practice.